transceptor-technology/dutycalls.me.docs/docs/rest-api.md

 ## Authentication

 All API calls require authentication.
 The authentication scheme we use for HTTP requests, is Basic Authentication.
 In every request a combination of a username (consumerKey) and a password (consumerSecret) must be provided.
-It is also possible to provide the following `Authorization` header: `Basic <credentials>` in a request.
-Where credentials is a base64-encoded string of `username:password`.
+When manually sending an HTTP request to our API, the following header is required: `Authorization: Basic $CREDENTIALS`.
+Where `$CREDENTIALS` is a base64-encoded string of `username:password`.

 You can find these credentials by: